SoftwareForScience/jiskefet-api-cpp/README.md

 Firstly, you may need to manually update the CMakeLists.txt if any files have been added/removed from the generated code.

-In addition, the generated code is buggy in the way it initializes shared_ptrs.
+In addition, the generated code is buggy in the way it initializes `shared_ptr`s.
-It "wants" to initialize the shared_ptr with a default-initialized Object, but actually ends up with a null-initialized shared_ptr.
+The intention is to initialize the `shared_ptr` with a default-initialized `Object`, but it actually ends up with a null-initialized `shared_ptr`.
 Maybe the generated way worked in an older C++ standard, but in C++17 it's broken.
+The issue is known, see https://github.com/swagger-api/swagger-codegen/issues/7557 and https://github.com/swagger-api/swagger-codegen/pull/7742
 To fix it, do a find and replace.
 * From:
 ```